 As of today, Zion National Park is open with limited operations, after closing on April 3rd due to the Covid-19 pandemic.

-Zion will have its Riverside Walk, the Grotto Trail, Archaeology Trail, Watchman Trail, Sand Bench Trail, and others open to the public starting today, Wednesday the 13th.
+Zion opened its Riverside Walk, the Grotto Trail, Archaeology Trail, Watchman Trail, Sand Bench Trail, and others on May 13th.

-Two more of Utah’s national parks opened last week—Bryce Canyon and Capitol Reef—also with limited operations.
-Bryce Canyon has its main road and Rainbow Road open, but the Visitor’s Center, campgrounds, Fairyland Road, and other areas remain closed.
-There’s no set timeline for when this phase will end at Bryce Canyon, so check the Bryce Canyon alerts page to check for any changes.
+Two more of Utah’s national parks are also open—Bryce Canyon and Capitol Reef—also with limited operations.
+Bryce Canyon has its main road, Rainbow Road open, and the Visitor’s Center open, but campgrounds, Fairyland Road, and other areas remain closed.
+There’s no firm timeline for when this phase will end at Bryce Canyon, so check the Bryce Canyon alerts page to check for any changes.

 Capitol Reef had new areas open as of May 11 after reopening on May 5, including overnight stays in primitive areas, but also doesn’t have a timeline for when this phase will end at the park.